foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/breton-warrior.md

 ***Warborn:*** *Your Health is increased by 50, and blocking and bashing are 25% more effective.*

 What's there not to like?
-Your guardian stone gives you plenty of Health and makes two options you can perform with your greatsword better.
+Your guardian stone gives you plenty of Health and makes two things you can do with your greatsword better.

 <img align="right" width="100" src="/Pictures/sss/builds/the-lord.webp">